-You already have a landing page, and they’re not super fun to make.
+You already have a landing page or a web form, and they’re not super fun to make.
 So why even bother switching to a video landing page, when what you have is already working?

 Because video will probably work better.
 Sorry, that’s just a fact.

 As long as a video is short and interesting, people are unlikely to click away partway through.
 That means video, when executed correctly, can increase the length of time people stay on your page, which increases the amount of time they spend absorbing and connecting to your brand.

 It’s like how grocery stores always put the essentials, like milk, bread, meat and eggs, all the way in the back.
 Those sneaky grocers know that means you’ll walk through the whole store to get what you need.
 You’ll spend more time in the store, which makes it more likely that those yummy chocolate covered pretzels bites filled with peanut butter will grab your attention even though they weren’t on your shopping list.
 And voila — you’re spending more money than you intended, and the store is getting more sales.

 That’s how video works.
 No matter what reason brought a potential customer to your landing page, the video will grab their attention.
 It will take them on a little journey through everything your product or service has to offer — like a walk through the whole store.
 In the end, they’re a lot more likely to see something that catches their eye.

 When’s the last time you were scrolling along through Facebook and saw a link to a recipe site you just had to click?
 Probably sometime around the year two-thousand-and-never?